 Exercise Before Bed

-A great way to stay warm is to do some light exercise before climbing into your sleeping bag.
+A great way to stay warm in a tent is to do some light exercise before climbing into your sleeping bag.
 Don’t get sweaty though.
 A sweaty sleeping bag will reduce its thermal efficiency.

 Squats, jumping jacks, pushups, or just walk around a bit.
 All are good warmups before bed.